dokterbob/stealmyideas/decentralized_high-voltage_dc_grids.md

 However, on a larger scale, local systems *can* and should be connected to other systems, whether 'legacy' AC systems or other autonomous cooperatives.
 This allows for open competition between 'legacy' systems and decentralized alternatives, allowing for a smooth transition and consumer choice.
 Moreover, it allows for selling and buying of energy and storage capacity on larger scales - enabling the inclusion of necessarily larger-scale production and storage methods such as existing hydroelectrical projects.

-More technically, the system would consist of high and lower voltage components, together with decentrally organized algoritms
+More technically, the system would consist of high and lower voltage components, together with decentrally organized algoritms that govern the storage, transport, generation and consumption of electrical energy.

 ## Components
 *